The Best Backpack For Backpacking Europe in 2023

 It can be hard to find a bag that transitions seamlessly between urban settings and nature

-The Best Backpack For Backpacking Europe
+Best Backpacks For Backpacking Europe

 If you’re stuck trying to sort through the endless options for backpacks, look no further.
 These are some of the best backpacks for travel in Europe.

-Osprey Farpoint 55/Osprey Fairview 55
+Osprey Farpoint 55 / Osprey Fairview 55

 The Osprey Fairview is the women’s version (also available on REI and direct from Osprey) and both are one of the best travel backpacks for a trip around Europe.
 They are perfect for both shorter, two-week trips and months-long backpacking tours.

 The Farpoint comes in four different sizes: 40 litre, 55 litre, 70 litre, and 80 litre.
 For most backpacking trips, I would recommend the 55-litre option.
 The main pack itself includes one single compartment with a 40-litre capacity.
-Click here to read a detailed comparison of all four versions!

-There are also compression straps to keep your items smashed down and secure.
-The great benefit to the Farpoint 55 is the detachable 15-litre daypack.
 The daypack zips onto the back of the pack, however, I have never actually used this function while travelling.
 It is much easier to wear the daypack in from of you like a kangaroo.

 The pack, like all Osprey products, is incredibly durable and comes with a lifetime warranty.
 I’ve used my pack quite extensive for more than two years, and besides some marks and blemishes. it looks and functions as if it’s brand new and I don’t see that changing any time in the future.

-The main frame and harness are also quite comfortable and fully adjustable, and the suspension is about as good as you’ll get in a travel backpack.
 If adjusted properly and if it’s not too heavy, you can comfortably wear the pack for a few hours without getting a sore back or shoulders.
-It also fully zips away to make airline check-in’s a breeze.
+It also fully zips away to make airline check-in a breeze.

 Both the 55-litre and the 70-litre option come with the 15-litre daypack, but the 40 and 80-litre options do not.